knanne/knanne.github.io/_posts/2017-10-04-notes-on-regular-expression.md

   - `^` means start at beginning of sting
   - `$` means start from end of string
   - anything in `[]` will return exact matches for those characters
+  - adding a `^` inside the square brackets negates those characters, and returns anything but the given characters, for example: `[^0-9]` will return non-numeric characters
   - anything in `()` means capturing group
   - a non-capturing group is identified by `(?:`+`whatever`+`)`
   - the combination of `(.*?)` will return virtually everything (except for new line)